-Write Notes /Comments
+Write Notes / Comments

 - A.1.
-Explain the difference between B2B and B2C transportation business with respect to petroleum organizations with examples. - A.2.
-What are the processes involved in petroleum refining and describe the different different products we get from typical refinery. - A.3.
-What are the three major types of crude oil and how they different from each other. - A.4.
-Explain the Niche marketing concept related to petroleum organizations. - A.5.
-Reasons of declining the oil prices and their impact on Oil Importing, Exporting and Developing countries (Brief Description).
+Conceptual differentiate between B2B and B2C transportation business with respect to petroleum organizations with examples.
+CO2; MARKS:10 - A.2.
+Illustrate the processes involved in petroleum refining and describe the different different products we get from typical refinery.
+CO1; MARKS:10 - A.3.
+Analyze are the three major types of crude oil and how they different from each other.